9 Insights to Elevate Your Preaching

 lightstock_189492_jpg_william

-I’ll take that last point to heart and conclude my thoughts with a lifehack.
+I’ll take that last thought personally and conclude with a life hack.
 Using this list to grade the next sermon you hear could be described as foolish behavior.
-Let’s allow each preacher to prayerfully examine their own self and sermon.
+Let’s allow each preacher to prayerfully examine themselves and their sermon.

 Which one of these thoughts really got your attention?
 Share with me in the comments, and remember to pray for your preaching friends.
 We need it, and we will all benefit from your prayers.

-14 thoughts on “9 Thoughts on Preaching Good Sermons
+14 thoughts on “9 Insights to Elevate Your Preaching

 1. Enjoyed your article as usual